-In the present work, we give a direct proof of Morita equivalence between extensional type theory and intensional type theory by principles of functional extensionality and of uniqueness of identity proofs.
-In the intervening time, Bocquet \cite{bocquet:coherence} developed an impressively general theory for proving the existence of Morita equivalence in situations where extensional principles are involved.
+While the concept of a Morita equivalence in mathematics goes back a long way, it is a relatively new concept in the context of dependent type theories, cf.~\cite{isaev18}.
+The only literature on the topic that we are aware of is \cite{bocquet:coherence}, where Bocquet developed an impressively general theory for proving the existence of Morita equivalence in situations where extensional principles are involved.
 Our approach, in contrast, is direct and entirely self-contained, although the result can be deduced from Bocquet's.